 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-With respect to the water reservoir in Igloolik, I can only state that the people who got sick are not sick due to the water, although I don't know the cause of their illness, as I am not responsible for health issues, so I cannot speak for them.
+With respect to the water reservoir in Igloolik, I can only state that the people who got sick were not sick due to the water, though I don't know the cause of their illness since I am not responsible for health issues, so I cannot speak for them.

-Nonetheless, we have worked with the Hamlet of Igloolik, and on multiple occasions I have stated, Mr. Speaker, as you yourself also asked about this water reservoir prior to your appointment.
-We have worked with the hamlet continuously, and the water filtration system that was installed included another year with specialty assistance and training for the local water and sewage operations.
+However, we have worked with the Hamlet of Igloolik, and on multiple occasions I have stated, Mr. Speaker, as you yourself also asked about the water reservoir prior to your appointment, we have worked with the hamlet on a continual basis.
+The water filtration system that was installed included another year with specialty assistance and training for the local water and sewage operations.
 We will keep working with them for as long as it takes to fix the problem.

 I will just follow the progress as we proceed.
 We want fresh water for the residents of Igloolik and Nunavut.
 We will try to move forward on this file.
-We don't want boil water advisories applying, and I apologize for not including the date of the water boil advisory, although I know it was in the fall and that in the winter there is no longer any need to boil water.
+We don't want to impose boil water advisories, and I apologize for not including the date of the water boil advisory, although I know it was in the fall and that for the winter there is no longer any need to boil water.
 We will look into that, Mr. Speaker.
 Thank you.